-Comment
+Part 2 contains provisions about scrutiny of other powers under the bill.

+Schedule 7 was amended during its House of Commons passage to provide for the creation of a Committee to sift regulations involving a Minister of the Crown.
-Sch 7.1 In its Report on "the Great Repeal bill and Delegated Powers" (9th Report, Session 2016-17),the House of Lords Select Committee on the Constitution made various recommendations about the content of the Explanatory Memorandum which accompanies each SI amending the retained EU law.
-For example, they recommended

-• that the Minister making the regulations should sign a declaration stating that

-"the instrument does no more than necessary to ensure that the relevant aspect of EU law will continue to make sense in the UK following the UK's exit from the EU, or that it does no more than necessary to implement the [withdrawal agreement]".

-- that the Explanatory Memorandum should set out clearly what the pre-exit EU did, what effect the amendments will have on the retained EU law on and after exit day and why the amendments were considered necessary; and - that the Minister should indicate in its Memorandum what level of scrutiny the Minister considered appropriate for each instrument.
+In its Report on The Great Repeal bill and Delegated Powers (9th Report, Session 2016-17), the House of Lords Select Committee on the Constitution made various recommendations about the content of the Explanatory Memorandum which accompanies each SI amending the retained EU law.
+For example, they recommended that the Minister making the regulations should sign a declaration stating that "the instrument does no more than necessary to ensure that the relevant aspect of EU law will continue to make sense in the UK following the UK's exit from the EU, or that it does no more than necessary to implement the [withdrawal agreement]" and that the Explanatory Memorandum should set out clearly what the pre-exit EU did, what effect the amendments will have on the retained EU law on and after exit day and why the amendments were considered necessary.

-We consider that it would be helpful if these recommendations were given effect to in the bill or, if not, if the Government could give commitments to comply with them.
-We also consider that these recommendations should also be followed by Scottish Ministers when they make regulations under Part 1 of Schedule 2.
+Accordingly we believe that this schedule needs amendment.

+We note that some of the House of Commons Procedure Committee's recommendations relating to the establishment of the Sifting Committee have, following the Committee's Report Scrutiny of delegated legislation under the European Union (Withdrawal) Bill: interim report (HC386) been given effect to in the bill by amendments to Schedule 7 paragraphs 3 and 13.
+However, these amendments (welcome though they are) do not implement in full the recommendations of either the Procedure Committee or of the Constitution Committee.

-Sch 7.2 The House of Lords Committee considered that a parliamentary committee should consider, and decide, what level of scrutiny was appropriate for each instrument and that an instrument which "amends EU law in a manner that determines matters of significant policy interest or principle should undergo a strengthened scrutiny procedure".
-They did not, however, define what this strengthened scrutiny procedure should be but they did recognise that "existing models for strengthened scrutiny can prove resource intensive and time consuming" However they thought an essential element of any strengthened scrutiny procedure should provide an opportunity for the instrument to be revised in the light of the parliamentary debate.
+In particular the Constitution Committee considered that an instrument which "amends EU law in a manner that determines matters of significant interest or principle should undergo a strengthened scrutiny procedure" and that there should be an opportunity for the SI to be revised by the Minister in the light of the parliamentary debate.